fponticelli/doom/README.md

 Doom is a Virtual Dom Library for Haxe.
 It is strictly typed (no `Dynamic`s lurking around) and built to be easy to use.

+## Examples

+  To see easy examples, please look at the folder `examples` from this repository.

 ## Demos

   * [TodoMVC Demo](https://rawgit.com/fponticelli/doom/master/demo/todomvc/index.html)